 Your reviews strategy needs to close the loop for consumers in each location.
-Respond thoughtfully to all reviews, whether positive or negative, to show that consumer and every other one who sees the review what they can expect in doing business with you.
+Respond thoughtfully to both positive reviews and negative reviews to show that customer and other potential customers who see the review what they can expect in doing business with you.

-- Monitor reviews across the brand within a single dashboard.
+- Monitor online reviews across the brand within a single dashboard .
 Real-time listening and engagement help grow and protect the brand while highlighting opportunities for improvement in specific locations.

-- Follow Google’s best practices for review responses: Be nice and don’t get personal; keep it short and sweet; thank your reviewers; and be a friend, not a salesperson.
+- Follow these best practices for review responses: Be nice and don’t get personal; keep it short and sweet; thank your reviewers; and be a friend, not a salesperson.

 The Local 3-Pack in Google’s search engine results is a colorful map listing.
-It presents to consumers the three businesses Google considers most relevant to the query and searcher’s location and of the highest quality.
+It presents to consumers the three businesses Google considers most relevant to the query, searcher’s location, and of the highest quality.

 How to rank in the local 3 pack on Google?

-There are many factors i.a.
-Google My Business profile, links, reviews, on-page and social activities.
+There are many factors i.e. GBP, links, the search term used, reviews, on-page, and social media sites.

-Does a Google My Business profile impact 3-pack rankings?
+Does a Google Business Profile impact 3-pack rankings?